 e-books (online/electronic books) and supporting material published or hosted by EAB

-Articles, news stories and reports on this website express the opinion of their author(s), and do not necessarily express an official position of EAB.
+Articles, news stories and reports on the legacy website expressed the opinion of their author(s), and did not necessarily express an official position of EAB.

-The EAB sections of the www.esperanto.org.uk website are compiled by Vilĉjo Walker, using style and navigation elements designed by Matthew Tellier, and material contributed by EAB people (including former webmasters Ian Fantom and David Bisset).
+The EAB sections of the legacy website were compiled by Vilĉjo Walker, using style and navigation elements designed by Matthew Tellier, and material contributed by EAB people (including former webmasters Ian Fantom and David Bisset).

-The site covers information about and by EAB and its members.
-It does not host information about non-EAB related news, events, organisations, etc.; for such general information, see (e.g.) esperanto.net, eventoj.hu, UEA gazetaraj komunikoj etc.
+The legacy website covereds information about and by EAB and its members.
+It did not aim to host information about non-EAB related news, events, organisations, etc.; for such general information, see (e.g.) esperanto.net, eventoj.hu, UEA gazetaraj komunikoj etc.